Encharted Cook

 Place the ground beef in a large mixing bowl.
 Sprinkle the dried oregano, Mrs. Dash seasoning, and black pepper over the meat.

-Add the bread crumbs into the center of the meat and pour the egg mixture over the bread crumbs.
-Let it stand until the bread crumbs mostly absorb the egg mixture, approximately 10 minutes.
+Add the breadcrumbs into the center of the meat and pour the egg mixture over the breadcrumbs.
+Let it stand until the breadcrumbs absorb most of the egg mixture, approximately 10 minutes.

 Process Photo 5 - All of the ingredients of the meatloaf mixture is mixed together until it is well combined.

-Gently, mix the ground beef with the bread crumbs, seasonings, and egg mixture until all of the ingredients are well incorporated.
+Gently mix the beef, breadcrumbs, seasonings, and egg mixture until evenly combined.
 The meatloaf mixture should easily gather together.

 Process Photo 6 - The meatloaf mixture is pressed into a large loaf pan.